oam-dev/rudr/docs/how-to/create_component_from_scratch.md

     ```
 2. Create a file named `app.py` and copy the code from [`app/app.py`](./app/app.py)
 3. Create a file named `Dockerfile` and copy the code from [`app/Dockerfile`](./app/Dockerfile), See [official Python docker image](https://hub.docker.com/_/python/) for more details.
 4. Use Docker to build the sample code into a container.
-To build and push with Docker Hub, run these commands replacing `hydraoss` with your Docker Hub username:
+To build and push with Docker Hub, run these commands replacing `oamdev` with your Docker Hub username:
     ```shell script
    # Build the container on your local machine
-   docker build -t hydraoss/helloworld-python:v1 .
+   docker build -t oamdev/helloworld-python:v1 .

    # Push the container to docker registry
-   docker push hydraoss/helloworld-python:v1
+   docker push oamdev/helloworld-python:v1
     ```

 ## Create Component Schematics File

-Now we have a docker image named `hydraoss/helloworld-python:v1`, so we can use this image to create a component schematics file.
+Now we have a docker image named `oamdev/helloworld-python:v1`, so we can use this image to create a component schematics file.

 1. Choose the workloadType: the `helloworld-python` is very typical web application, it is stateless, always running as a service, can be replicated.
 So we use `core.oam.dev/v1alpha1.Server` without doubt.
 2. Fill the container spec and make ENV configurable: obviously we have two major environment variables in the image, one is TARGET and the other is PORT.